Slasher Movie killer in its natural habitat; stalking the Final Girl

 - Men Are the Expendable Gender: Male deaths are usually sudden and without struggle; it's incredibly rare to have a chase scene with a male character being chased.
 And in 99% of slasher movies, being male is practically a death certificate, because no matter how Too Dumb to Live the Final Girl is, she will live despite being a complete moron (examples are Friday the 13th Part III, The Strangers, Mother's Day (2011)).

 - Monster Misogyny: The other side of the coin.
-While men can and do die in these movies, the favorite victims of many slasher killers are women.
+While men can and do die in these movies, the favorite victims of many slasher killers (and the ones that usually get the more elaborate deaths) are women.

 - My Car Hates Me; If you're running from the killer, expect your car to let you down at the worst possible time.